tripack45/VG101_SU16-15/RC Manualscript/rc4.md

 ## OK?
 So many choices, how to choose from?

 The argument of whether text editors are better then IDE has always been there, since the first IDE existed.
-Some may argue "good programers" always use text editors.
+Some may argue "good programmers" always use text editors.

 This is simply not true.

-Programmers choose the most suitable tool for thier job.
+Programmers choose the most suitable tool for their job.
 The baseline is, good programmers always write good programs, no matter what tool they use.

 Using text editors and manually compile it may feel "cool" to some of you.
 Well, refuse to use better